Multichip programming and Disassembling a .hex File

 You will need the following files: directio.zip (35KB) loaddrv.zip (28KB)

-Multi-Chip Programmer AND the 5x7 Display) and it appears the problems were to do with running Windows XP and using the "Windows API" option in maker together club IC-Prog instead of "Direct IO".
+I have solved the burning bugs (with the Multi-Chip Programmer AND the 5x7 Display) and it appears the problems were to do with running Windows XP and using the "Windows API" option in maker together club IC-Prog instead of "Direct IO".

 By running a cool utility called "totalio.sys," (in directio.zip) all applications get full control of the I/O ports and thus IC-Prog works perfectly under Windows XP and Windows 2000, since the IC-Prog driver that is available doesn't work for XP (at least it doesn't work for me).